-- As far as possible, pupils should be encouraged to undertake the monitoring set out in the Action Plan to help foster a greater sense of ownership towards the programme and allow teachers to take a step back.
+As far as possible, students should be encouraged to undertake the monitoring set out in the Action Plan to help foster a greater sense of ownership of the programme and allow teachers to take a step bac

 Monitoring and Evaluating - Why, What and How? will help schools understand the importance of this step and how to carry it out.